skc1712/skc1712.github.io/SS.md

 $|2x|+|2y|=c \implies |x|+|y|=c/2$

 This means that if you view the pyramid from above (looking down the $z$-axis) and zoom in by a factor of 2, you will see the same square shape with half the side length.
+Moreover, this remains true for any zooming factor: no matter how much you zoom in or out, the level sets keep the same shape, differing only by scale.

 # Self-similarity of equations